bmmpxf/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 The :guilabel:`Load Raster Layer` dialog will open.
 The data for this project is in :kbd:`exercise_data/raster`.

-* Either load them all in separately, or hold down :kbd:`ctrl` and click on all four of them in turn, then open them at the same time.
+* Either load them all in separately, or hold down :kbd:`Ctrl` and click on all four of them in turn, then open them at the same time.

 The first thing you'll notice is that nothing seems to be happening in your